treeio/treeio/README.markdown

 1. Install database `sudo apt-get install mysql-server` (Aside from MySQL you can also use Postgre, SQLite or OracleDB)
 1. Install web server `sudo apt-get install nginx`

-Alternatively you can use Apache, see this [community post](http://tree.io/en/community/questions/186/treeio-with-wsgi-for-apache-deploy) for an example configuration.
+Alternatively you can use Apache, see this [community post](http://tree.io/en/community/questions/186/treeio-with-wsgi-for-apache-deploy) for an example configuration and read this [GitHub issue](https://github.com/treeio/treeio/issues/98) which clarifies things further.

 Create a clone of this repository
 ------------------------